Ship or common rat

 Rats are introduced pests which threaten the long-term survival of native species.
-They include the kiore (Pacific rat), ship rat (Black rat) and Norway rat.
+They include the Pacific rat/kiore, ship or common rat and Norway or brown rat.

 Kiore, introduced by early Maori voyagers, predate rare weta, snails, frogs, lizards, tuatara, birds and bats, as well as other insects and the flowers, fruits and seeds of plants.

 Ship rats and Norway rats also eat any small animals and plant material, including the adults, eggs and chicks of many rare birds.

 There are three types of rat in New Zealand.

 Pacific rat/kiore (Rattus exulans) are now found only in Fiordland, Stewart Island and some off-shore islands.
 They were introduced to New Zealand by Maori settlers and have cultural and spiritual values to some Maori.